harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-latency.md

 ### Jitter

-It defines the jitter (in ms), a parameter that allows introducing a network delay variation.
-It can be tuned via `JITTER` ENV.
+It specifies the jitter (in ms).
+Jitter specifies allowing introduction of a network delay variation.
 Its default value is `0`.
+Tune it by using the `JITTER` environment variable.

-Use the following example to tune this:
+Use the following example to tune the jitter:

 [embedmd]: # "./static/manifests/pod-network-latency/network-latency-jitter.yaml yaml"